 Every deregulated energy market in the US is working to evolve its grid’s fuel mix from fossil-based sources to those that are cleaner and more renewable.
 To borrow an archetype from a fable we all know, some markets–California, New York, and New England, for example–have chosen to sprint ahead like rabbits and lead the march toward energy’s future.

-PJM prefers to play the role of the hare, opting for a much slower evolution of its grid.
+PJM prefers to play the role of the tortoise, opting for a much slower evolution of its grid.
 Their logic is sound.
 Let the other markets take an early-adopter position and learn from their wins and mistakes.
 All the while, work to keep the grid at home reliable and the rates reasonable for consumers.

 That steady-as-we-go attitude helps explain that while PJM is working to integrate distributed energy resources onto its grid, there currently aren’t ample opportunities to monetize these resources in the marketplace.